act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 name: ARIA required owned elements

 description: |
-	The rule checks that a role has at least one of its required owned elements.
+	This rule checks that each role has at least one of its required owned elements.

 success_criterion:
 - 1.3.1 # Info and Relationships (A)